Edited By : Renée Deveney

 Debunking Common Myths About Talcum Powder

-There are several myths regarding talcum powder use.
+Several myths about using talcum powder exist, such as the safety of pure, uncontaminated talc and the effectiveness of asbestos testing.
 The need for more research leads to confusion regarding the safe use of talc products.

 Myth: Talc is only a problem if it contains asbestos.